SorenEricMent/psychosis/README.md

 You can create new Projects with "Create Project" button in the greeting page, which can be navigated by clicking Projects in the Tree, Since no live saving is required and Psychosis didn't do diff-based editing, the create project option now only have the option to create a new empty project in memory.
 You can add multiple layers to the project in the project editing page.

-After you clicked a project in the tree, you will be greeted with its editing panel, it will show you the layer/module count for it, a button to add new layer - clicking it will give you a dialog to add new empty unique layer, the list of capabilities - clicking on it will switch the capability status of that row, Security Vector section - the list of security classes and vectors, clicking on a security class will display its vectors on the right side, buttons to add new class or access vector, a button to load external access vector definition (not finished), and a button to load builtin, newest refpolicy definition.
+After you clicked a project in the tree, you will be greeted with its editing panel, it will show you the layer/module count for it, a button to add new layer - clicking it will give you a dialog to add new empty unique layer, the list of capabilities - clicking on it will switch the capability status of that row, Security Vector section - the list of security classes and vectors, clicking on a security class will display its vectors on the right side, buttons to add new class or access vector, a button to load external access vector definition (not finished on gui part), and a button to load builtin, newest refpolicy definition.

+You can export a project solely in addition to exporting the whole workspace.
 ### Layer Editing
 You can add multiple modules to a layer in the layer editing page You can remove them with the popup menu poped on right click